ELHorta/HW-Accel-APP-VM/README.md

 It employs Xilinx tools to build the hardware infrastructure and compile the host application.
 On top of it, the [vAccel](https://vaccel.org/) framework is used to map the accelerated functions to different hardware resources.

-The [ZCU 104 Board](https://www.xilinx.com/products/boards-and-kits/zcu104.html) is used to host the hardware platform and contains a Zynq UltraScale+ MPSoC device, in addition to peripherals such as DDR memory, USB/JTAG UART, Micro SD card, Ethernet, etc.
+The [ZCU104 Board](https://www.xilinx.com/products/boards-and-kits/zcu104.html) is used to host the hardware platform and contains a Zynq UltraScale+ MPSoC device, in addition to peripherals such as DDR memory, USB/JTAG UART, Micro SD card, Ethernet, etc.